How is it used?

 Any child who has an elevated blood lead level needs to have their home or other environment evaluated.
 Other people at the residence should be tested as well.
-Without treatment or abatement of the environmental cause, the elevated lead level will likely recur.
+Without treatment or abatement of the environmental cause, the elevated lead level will probably recur.

 Is there anything else I should know?

 Poisoning with lead is more harmful for children, whose brains and other organs are still developing.
 Adults tend to recover from lead ingestion better than children.
 If you think your children may be at risk, have them tested as soon as possible.

 Iron deficiency can make lead easier to absorb in the body.
 Children with raised blood lead concentrations should have testing for iron deficiency.